- Getting Started

 Casting for a Commercial

-Once you find the account that perfectly embodies the talent you want, analyze that account.
-You'll most likely find other people similar to/at least in the same location as that talent.
+Once you find the account that perfectly embodies the talent you want, Analyze that account.
 Add them to a new list for this casting (eg, Cast for Shoe Commercial).

 Add notes for the accounts you like most.
 Your other team members on PeopleMap can then go in and handle the pitching or the list building once they know the type of users to build off of.